fbpx

 Nickel Brass (or Nickel Silver)

 This is an alloy that contains copper, nickel, and zinc.
 The nickel gives the material an almost silver appearance.
-This material has moderate strength and relatively good corrosion resistance.
+It has moderate strength and relatively good corrosion resistance.
 This material is typically used to make musical instruments, food and beverage equipment, optical equipment, and other items where aesthetics are important.

 Copper Nickel (or Cupronickel)